Hair Cycling Could Give You Your Healthiest Hair Ever & I'm Proof

 My only real gripe with hair cycling is that it requires multiple shampoo products, which means spending more money.
 But shampoo doesn't have to cost a pretty penny to work well.
 TikTok can be a hub of beauty misinformation and certain content creators have demonised affordable or high street shampoo, claiming it's 'bad' for your hair.
 This is a myth we recently busted at R29.
 Dr Hasan Benar, dermatologist at Dr Elif Clinic, told me that there is actually very little difference between high street shampoo and professional or designer brands.
 Generally, he said, they do the same job.

 What's more, high street shampoo has come on leaps and bounds recently.
 New research and technology means they're better than ever.
-Take L'Oréal Elvive Hydra Hyaluronic Acid Shampoo, £3.75, which breathed life into my dry and damaged hair for under £5.
-A handful of beauty editors I spoke to recently also extolled the virtues of Creme of Nature Argan Oil Moisture & Shine Shampoo, £5.45, and Maui Moisture Curl Quench Coconut Oil Shampoo, £8.99, for curly hair and natural hair specifically, as well as OGX Anti-Breakage+ Keratin Oil pH Balanced Shampoo, £6.99, for damaged hair and Garnier Ultimate Blends Delicate Oat Milk Soothing Shampoo, £2.40, for a sensitive scalp.
+Take L'Oréal Elvive Hydra Hyaluronic Acid Shampoo, $5.49 which breathed life into my dry and damaged hair for under $10.
+A handful of beauty editors I spoke to recently also extolled the virtues of Maui Moisture Curl Quench Coconut Oil Shampoo, $26, for curly hair and natural hair specifically, as well as OGX Keratin Smoothing Oil Shampoo, $10.99 for damaged hair.

 Another thing is that hair cycling will look different depending on your lifestyle (such as the products you use or whether you colour or heat-style your hair) and your hair texture.
 Jay suggests tapping your hairdresser, who should be able to suggest a personalised treatment plan and recommend products for your budget.
 Your scalp and hair will certainly thank you for it, thinks Jay.